Consent for Therapy and Other Participation Terms

 State Board of Social Workers, Marriage and Family Therapists and Professional Counselors

 P.O.
-Box 2649, Harrisburg, PA 17105-2649 717-783-1389
+Box 2649,

-The information you share in psychotherapy is protected health information and is generally considered confidential by both South Carolina state law and federal regulations, with some limited exceptions (e.g., may be shared with another healthcare provider, required by subpoena).
+South Carolina The information you share in psychotherapy is protected health information and is generally considered confidential by both South Carolina state law and federal regulations, with some limited exceptions (e.g., may be shared with another healthcare provider, required by subpoena).
 Your mental health practitioner is also mandated by standards – through Duties to Warn – to breach confidentiality if: (1) you are threatening self-harm or suicide; (2) you are threatening to harm another or homicide; (3) a child has been or is being abused or neglected; and/or (4) a vulnerable adult has been or is being abused or neglected.
+S.C.
+Code 40-75-190.

 You also understand that if you are a Medicaid beneficiary, you can withdraw your consent at any time.